Undergraduate Writing Program FAQ

 How much can I cover in a session?
 Expect to focus on 2 or 3 areas of concern during one visit.
 Our goal is not to show you how to perfect your project but how to help it progress to the next step.
 We find that writers are most effective when they tackle just a few issues in one set of revisions.

 Can I request a particular consultant?
 Yes.
-If you find a consultant with whom you work well, make an appointment with her again.
-Developing long-term relationships tends to be fruitful for both the student and the consultant.
+If you find a consultant with whom you work well, you may make an appointment with them again.
+Developing long-term relationships tends to be fruitful for both the writer and the consultant.
 You may also find a consultant whose expertise matches your area of study by looking at the consultant specialties list here.

 Where is the Writing Center located?
 The main Writing Center is located at 310 Philosophy Hall (the first floor when you come in the main entrance) in the far back right.
-We also hold sessions on the third floor of Butler Library at the Reference Desk.
+We also offer appointments on Zoom.

 When is the Writing Center open?
 Every semester, the Writing Center is open from the first week of class through final exams: Monday-Thursday 10 am-8 pm and Friday 10 am -5 pm.

 How do I make an appointment?
 Use our online scheduling tool to schedule an appointment.
 Appointments for 4 days in advance open around midnight or 1 am each evening.

 What should I do if no appointments are available?
 Add your name to the day’s waitlist (click on the link on the lower right corner of each day’s schedule grid).
 You will receive an email informing you if an appointment opens up.

 What should I do if I need to cancel an appointment?
 In the scheduler, click on the appointment you want to cancel.
 In the window that opens, scroll to the bottom and click the button "Cancel Appointment" on the lower right side of the page.